mmest/GCDataProject/README.md

 ### Script Overview:

-The goal, intent and the data manipulation overview are in the [CodeBook](./CodeBook.md), i suggest to read that first.
+The goal, intent and the data manipulation overview are in the [CodeBook](./CodeBook.md), _Please_ do read that first.
 The fine details of processing are in the code comments in the script.
-Here I give the general overview fo the script.
+Here I give the general overview of the script.

 The project requires of the script  5 manipulations of the original data, more or less in this order: